top of page

 image.png

-The Windkessel model (from the German “air chamber”) describes this phenomenon by representing the arterial system as a combination of resistance (small arteries and arterioles) and compliance (elastic arteries).
-Together, these properties convert the pulsatile ejection from the heart into a steady, continuous pressure and flow, ensuring efficient convective delivery of oxygen and nutrients to the tissues.
+Similar to the Windkessel model, these properties convert the pulsatile ejection from the heart into a steady, continuous pressure and flow, ensuring efficient convective delivery of oxygen and nutrients to the tissues.

 The Arterial Pressure Waveform